-Latent palmprint recognition shares some common problems with latent fingerprint recognition, which has been extensively studied.
-Some of the common attributes include complex background, poor ridge structures, and small image area.
+nition, which has been extensively studied.
+Some of the common attributes include complex background, poor ridge structures and small image area (see Fig. 2).
 Although minutiae extraction and matching algorithms designed for fingerprints can be applied to palmprints directly, in order to achieve higher accuracy and faster matching, characteristics of palmprints should be taken into account.
 The first difference between fingerprints and palmprints is the presence of creases.
 Although creases are also frequently found in fingerprints, these creases are generally very thin and their number is small.
-Conventional direction field estimation algorithms [11] can reliably estimate the ridge direction in fingerprints, which is then used to remove the creases and recover the ridges.
-However, palmprints contain very wide creases (major creases) and a large number of thin creases, especially in the thenar area (see Fig. 3b).
+Conventional direction field estimation algorithms [12] can reliably estimate the ridge direction in fingerprints, which is then used to remove the creases and recover the ridges.
+However, palmprints contain very wide creases (major creases) and a large number of thin creases, especially in the thenar area (see Fig. 3(b)).
 It is not a trivial problem to recover the ridge structure in the presence of a large number of creases.
-As shown in Fig. 3, VeriFinger 6.0 by Neurotechnology [12], which ranked high according to accuracy in two different fingerprint competitions (FVC2000-2006 [13] and FpVTE 2003 [14]), and was the second best template generator in the MINEX test [15], produces many false ridges around the major crease in a palmprint (Fig. 3a), and totally fails in the palmprint area with dense thin creases (Fig. 3b).
+As shown in Fig. 3, VeriFinger 6.0 by Neurotechnology [13], which ranked high according to accuracy in two different fingerprint competitions (FVC2000-2006 [14] and FpVTE 2003 [15]), and was the second best template generator in the MINEX test [16], produces many false ridges around the major crease in a palmprint (Fig. 3(a)), and totally fails in the palmprint area with dense thin creases (Fig. 3(b)).
 The second difference between fingerprints and palmprints is the image size.
-A typical full fingerprint image $(500 \times 500 \text{ pixels})$ contains about 100 minutiae, while a full palmprint image $(2,000 \times 2,000 \text{ pixels})$ contains about 800 minutiae.
-A latent palmprint and its mated full palmprint are shown in Fig. 2.
-Assuming that the time complexity of a minutiae matcher is $O(n^2)$ , where n denotes the number of minutiae in a fingerprint or a palmprint, matching palmprints will be about 64 times slower than matching fingerprints.
+A typical full fingerprint image (500×500 pixels) contains about 100 minutiae, while a full palmprint image (2000×2000 pixels) contains about 800 minutiae.
+Assuming that the time complexity of a minutiae matcher is $O(n^2)$, where n denotes the number of minutiae in a fingerprint or a palmprint, matching palmprints will be about 64 times slower than matching fingerprints.
 Therefore, the computational efficiency of minutiae matching algorithm is critical for palmprint matching.